fferdaus/fferdaus.github.io/_pages/about.md

 - [Nov 2022] I successfully defended my Ph.D. thesis with my 14-month-old son... so yes, I’m officially a doctor (just not the kind that prescribes medicine)!
 - [Oct 2022] I received a job offer from Texas A&M University - Central Texas for the position of Assistant Research Scientist in Cybersecurity.
 - [Mar 2022] Our paper "Watermarked ReRAM: A Technique to Prevent Counterfeit Memory Chips" just got accepted at [GLSVLSI 2022](https://glsvlsi.org/archive/glsvlsi22/index.html)!
+- [May 2022] Our team has been invited to participate in Phase 2 of the IEEE International Symposium on Hardware Oriented Security and Trust (HOST) 2022 Microelectronics Security Challenge (IP Security Track) and received NSF Travel Grant.
+- [May 2022] I received the NSF Travel Grant to participate in the Ph.D.
+Thesis competition at the IEEE International Symposium on Hardware-Oriented Security and Trust (HOST) 2022.